marijnh/Eloquent-JavaScript/18_http.md

 {{index persistence, [binding, "as state"], [browser, storage]}}

 When such an application needs to remember something between sessions, you cannot use JavaScript bindings—those are thrown away every time the page is closed.
-You could set up a server, connect it to the Internet, and have your application store something there (we'll see how to do that in [Chapter ?](node)).
+You could set up a server, connect it to the internet, and have your application store something there (we'll see how to do that in [Chapter ?](node)).
 But that's a lot of extra work and complexity.
 Sometimes it's enough to just keep the data in the ((browser)).

 {{index "localStorage object", "setItem method", "getItem method", "removeItem method"}}